Intrigue surrounding Broncos-Raiders opener centers on Brown

 PROTECT THE CARR

 The Raiders made protecting Carr a bigger priority this season after he was sacked a career-worst 51 times last year.
 Brown was brought in as right tackle and Kolton Miller is being counted on for big improvement on the left side.
 That duo will be tested against perhaps the best edge rushing tandem in the league in Miller and Chubb.
-Making the task even harder is Oakland will have two backups in at guard, with Jordan Devey expected to replace the suspended Richie Incognito on the left side, and Denzelle Good to step in for injured Gabe Jackson on the left side.
+Making the task even harder is that Oakland will have two backups at guard, with Jordan Devey expected to replace the suspended Richie Incognito on the left side, and Denzelle Good stepping in for injured Gabe Jackson on the left side.

 “We can’t make excuses,” center Rodney Hudson said.
 “We’ve got to find a way to get it done.”